cgwyx/ComfyUI-AnyText/README.md

 ### Random_Gen: automatic generate mask as pos_img.

 - Automatically generate mask as pos_img based on the number of text-content("string").
-With this checked the pos_img input dosen't work.
+With this checked the pos_img input dosen't work

 ### comfy_mask_pos_img: